 A firm is not listed in the directory.
 Does that mean they are no longer in business?
 Absolutely not.
 This is a growing directory.
 The listings and features will expand over time.
 If a firm is not currently listed, it is because they have requested not to be included based on their current volume of work or because we are still setting up profiles for their team members.
 At launch, however, more than 100 consultants are listed in the directory, more than enough to serve the needs of any active applicant to a highly ranked business school.

 How do I leave a review for a consultant with whom I have worked?
 At the bottom of each consultant’s page, there is a section where you can submit a review.
 All reviews will be verified and moderated by Poets&Quants‘ staff.
-In order to post a candid review, you must be a registered user with Poets&Quants, provide an email address and personal information so that we can verify your professional relationship with the consultant you are reviewing.
-Only your first name and last initial will be published with your review.
+In order to post a candid review, you must provide the required information so that we can verify your professional relationship with the consultant you are reviewing.
+Only your first name and last initial will be published with your review but you can also choose anonymity.
 You may only leave one review per consultant.

 I am having trouble with the directory/leaving a review/other, who can I contact?
-Email Heather directly for help requests.
+Email Emily directly for help requests.

 A WORD ABOUT FIT